-A lot of what you’ve heard about graduate school is true.
-It’s a lot of work, it’s expensive, and no, you can’t blow off class to sleep in.
-But it’s also manageable, and a decision thousands of students make each year to advance in or switch their careers or expand their knowledge in a field of study.
-We’ve come up with some tips below that can be applied to whatever advanced degree program you’re in or hope to be in that should help you be more successful in your graduate school experience, and help you understand what to expect out of graduate school.
+Much of what is known and said about graduate school is true.
+It requires a lot of work, it is expensive, and no, you cannot blow off class to sleep in.
+However, it is manageable, and a decision thousands of students make each year to advance in or switch their careers or expand their knowledge in a field of study.
+We have listed some tips below that can be applied to your advanced degree program, which should help you be more successful in graduate school.

-1. Take advantage of professors and other contacts around you.
-Chances are you won’t find yourself in another research like this one where you have access to some of the best and the brightest in your field.
-You may need those contacts for your first job after you graduate, too, so best to cultivate relationships early on and not just when you’re ready to ask for recommendations.
+1. Take advantage of professors and other professional contacts.
+More likely than not, you will not find another prestigious academic opportunity where you have access to some of the best and the brightest in your field.
+You may need these contacts for your first job after you graduate, so cultivate relationships early on and not solely when you’re looking for recommendations.

 2. Revise your approach.
-Starting graduate school with the attitude that it will be a breeze just because you were a stellar undergraduate probably isn’t the best idea.
+Just because you were a strong undergraduate student does not assume the same will happen in graduate school.
 Pursuing an advanced degree won’t be the same as pursuing your bachelor’s, nor should it be.
 Go into the experience with high expectations for yourself, and the attitude that you’ll need to devote more time to your academic life to be successful.

 3. Get organized.
-Much of what you do on the graduate level will be useful down the line, whether that means an assignment will become a part of a portfolio or the research you do will find an eventual place on your resume.
-Come up with a system where you can compile anything you may return to after graduation, separate from any thesis materials you already know you’ll need.
+Much of what you do on the graduate level will be useful in the future, whether that means an assignment will be integrated into a portfolio or will eventually be highlighted on your resume.
+Find a place to compile all your academic work, that you can return to after graduation- separate from any thesis materials you already know you’ll need.

 4. Take initiative.
-There isn’t much hand-holding in graduate school, and you’ll largely be expected to figure things out on your own.
-The time to become more independent is now.
-If you do have questions about your financial aid, a big assignment, or anything else, it’s up to you to find the answer.
-Your professors will definitely appreciate you coming to them sooner rather than later.
+There isn’t much hand-holding in graduate school, and you will be expected to be independent.
+If you do have questions about your financial aid, a big assignment, or anything else, take initiate to answer your own question.
+Your professors will appreciate you coming to them sooner rather than later.

 6. Prioritize.
-There will be a lot thrown at you from the minute you start graduate school, and it’s up to figure out what’s most important to do now, and what can wait until later.
+There will be a lot thrown at you from the minute you start graduate school, so make sure things are accomplished sooner rather than later.
 Don't procrastinate: Big projects may need to be tackled piece by piece, and you’ll be responsible for not letting all of your other work and responsibilities slide in the meantime.

 7. Study now.
 It’s much harder to procrastinate on graduate level work than it may have been when you were an undergraduate so stay on top of your studies.
 The best way to avoid burnout (and all-nighters) is to manage your time.
-Keep a calendar, to-do list, or whatever will help keep you on track, because we guarantee the coursework and assignments expected of you will be more intense than those you may have been used to as an undergraduate.
+Keep a calendar or to-do list because we guarantee the coursework and assignments will be more intense than those in graduate school.

 8. Become an expert.
 Take advantage of research opportunities.
-When else will you have access to the caliber of academic professionals and materials that you’ll have in graduate school?
-Getting more involved in research in your field may also help you cover your tuition and fees, as numerous fellowships, grants, and assistantship are based on your experience and willingness to conduct research.
+When else will you have access higher caliber academic professionals and materials?
+Getting more involved in field research may also help you cover your tuition and fees, as numerous fellowships, grants, and assistantships are based on your experience and willingness to conduct research.

 9. Budget wisely.
 It may be difficult to save money while in graduate school, but it should be your goal to live frugally.
-You probably have student loan debt waiting for you from your bachelor’s, so you shouldn’t rely on loans to cover all of your college expenses.
-Find some part-time work that plays to your strengths or looks good on a resume, like working as a research assistant, and stick to a budget.
-You’ll thank us later.
+You probably have student loan debt waiting for you from your bachelor’s education, so do not rely on loans to cover all of your college expenses.
+Find some part-time work that plays to your strengths or looks good on a resume, like working as a research assistant, and stick to a budget

 10. Branch out.
 Even the most studious among you need to leave the library sometimes and get acquainted with the rest of your graduate school class.
-Make sure to take advantage of what your school has to offer from time to time, whether that’s a lecture series, a student group affiliated with an issue you support, or free pizza in the student lounge.
+Make sure to take advantage of what your school has to offer from time to time, whether it be a lecture series, a student-affiliated group that supports your interests, or free pizza in the student lounge.
 Even graduate students need a break sometimes.